You are helping your co-workers participate in creating a stronger community.

 - Make personal contact.

 People give to people.
 Set up face-to-face meetings to ask for a pledge.
 It’s best not to just leave pledge cards on desks.
 Group meetings are the most effective and efficient way to reach all employees in an organization.
 It can take as little as 20 minutes to convey the key message to your group, make the ask, and even show the United Way video.
-Please call your United Way to schedule a Loaned Campaign Representative to speak at your meeting(s).
+Please call your United Way to schedule a Advocate to speak at your meeting(s).
 Remember, people give to people, so don’t overlook this critical step.

 - Be positive.